Q: How do I go about selecting a nursing home that suits my relative or myself?

-Our residents’ bedrooms come furnished with storage available for their personal belongings.
+Bedrooms are furnished with storage available for personal belongings.
 We welcome residents to bring small items from home to help them settle in and feel more at home.
-Please be aware that it may not be feasible to accommodate large items and that we always need to ensure our residents’ safety is not compromised and housekeeping can servicer the room.
+Please be aware that it may not be feasible to accommodate large items and that we always need to ensure that safety is not compromised and housekeeping can service the room.

 Are pets allowed in our nursing home?

 We appreciate the importance of pets to our ?residents and their families and have an external designated visiting area for pets, which is sheltered and has seating for visits.

 If it suits, we advise residents can and should have a small amount of money available to use for incidental costs or personal needs or wants, such as newspapers.
 We can also charge items to the resident’s account if directed to do so.
 We can hold a small amount of resident funds in our safe for their convenience.

 What’s it like settling into a nursing home?